Operating safely

 The Safety Assurance component of our SMS stipulates how we use data and conduct quality assurance and internal oversight to validate the effectiveness of risk controls and the performance of the SMS.
 Safety Assurance verifies that risk controls in our operational processes continue to conform to requirements and remain effective in maintaining risks at acceptable levels.
 It is composed of several individual programs and initiatives, including the following:

-Everyone at American has a role to perform in ensuring that our people, customers and assets remain safe.
-Through our Aviation Safety Action Programs (ASAPs) and Ground Safety Action Programs, team members can openly report potential hazards and mistakes without concern of fault, thus improving our operations along the way.
+Everyone at American has a role to perform in keeping our people, customers and assets safe.
+Through Aviation Safety Action Programs (ASAPs), we encourage team members to confidentially report potential hazards and errors without concern of fault or fear of punitive action, thus reinforcing a learning culture and improving our operations along the way.
 American was the first airline to create an ASAP, and our programs give us significantly greater coverage than the industry average.

 Flight Operations Quality Assurance (FOQA)

 FOQA is a voluntary safety program administered jointly by American and the Allied Pilots Association that uses routinely recorded flight data to proactively identify and correct deficiencies in flight operations.
 We routinely monitor all of our flights and use algorithms to look for potential safety risks and trends.
-The results help us better understand pilot performance and the operating environment.
+The results allow us to monitor aircraft systems, performance and operational efficiency and help us to better understand pilot performance in the operating environment.

 International Air Transport Association’s Operational Safety Audit (IOSA)